Skip to main content

 • International Public Sector Accounting Standards

 The Israel Government Accounting Standards Board (IGASB), established by the Israeli government, sets public sector accounting standards.
+The national standards are accrual-basis with reference to IPSAS as described below.

 In 2004, Resolution No. 2375 was adopted that required adoption and implementation of IPSAS for all ministries and non-commercial statutory corporations.
 IGASB undertook translation of the 2007 version of the IPSAS Handbook in accordance with IFAC Translation Policy.
 The IGASB adopted and published 21 IPSAS in Hebrew in 2011 and 2 additional IPSAS in 2012 (based on the 2007 IPSASB Handbook).